Microsoft Office 2007: Service packs

 Since the initial release of Microsoft Office 2007, three service packs containing updates as well as additional features have been released.
 Microsoft Office 2007 Service Packs are cumulative, so previous Service Packs are not a prerequisite for installation.

-Microsoft Office 2007 Service Pack 1 was released on December 11, 2007.
+Service Pack 1 was released on December 11, 2007.
 Official documentation claims that SP1 is not simply a rollup of publicly released patches, but that it also contains fixes for a total of 481 issues throughout the entire Office suite.
-Microsoft Office 2007 Service Pack 2 was released on April 28, 2009.
+Service Pack 2 was released on April 28, 2009.
 It added improved support for ODF, XPS and PDF standards, and included several bug fixes.
-Microsoft Office 2007 Service Pack 3 was released on October 25, 2011.
+Service Pack 3 was released on October 25, 2011.